ruFFaa/AgentVault/docs/architecture.md

 **Explanation of Flows:**

-1.  **Discovery:** A user or client application (using the Library or CLI) queries the Registry API's public endpoints to find agents based on criteria (search, tags, TEE support, etc.).
+1.  **Discovery:** A user or client application (using the Library or CLI) queries the Registry API's public endpoints (`/api/v1/...`) or browses the public Web UI (`/ui`) to find agents based on criteria.
-2.  **Card Retrieval:** The client retrieves the specific Agent Card for the desired agent from the Registry API (also a public endpoint).
+2.  **Card Retrieval:** The client retrieves the specific Agent Card for the desired agent from the Registry API (public endpoint).
 3.  **Interaction (Client -> Agent):**
     *   The client application uses the information in the retrieved Agent Card (endpoint `url`, `authSchemes`).
-    *   The `agentvault_library`'s `KeyManager` component attempts to load the necessary local credentials (API Key or OAuth Client ID/Secret) based on the agent's required `authSchemes` and the relevant `service_identifier`.
+    *   The `agentvault_library`'s `KeyManager` component attempts to load the necessary local credentials.
-    *   The `AgentVaultClient` constructs and sends A2A protocol requests (JSON-RPC over POST for standard methods, potentially initiating an SSE stream via `tasks/sendSubscribe`) directly to the target Agent Server's endpoint (`url`).
+    *   The `AgentVaultClient` constructs and sends A2A protocol requests directly to the target Agent Server's endpoint, automatically adding required authentication headers.
-    *   **Crucially, the `AgentVaultClient` automatically adds the correct authentication headers** (e.g., `X-Api-Key: <key>` or `Authorization: Bearer <token>`) based on the retrieved credentials and the scheme specified in the Agent Card.
-For OAuth2 Client Credentials, it handles the token fetching from the agent's `tokenUrl` automatically.
-    *   The Agent Server (potentially built with the `agentvault-server-sdk`) receives the request, authenticates it based on the headers and its configuration, processes the task, and sends back JSON-RPC responses or streams SSE events.
+    *   The Agent Server receives the request, authenticates it, processes the task, and sends back responses/events.
 4.  **Registration (Developer -> Registry):**
-    *   The Agent Developer obtains a unique Developer API Key from the Registry administrators (process TBD, currently manual).
-    *   The Developer uses this key in the `X-Api-Key` header when interacting with the authenticated endpoints of the Registry API (e.g., `POST /api/v1/agent-cards/`, `PUT /api/v1/agent-cards/{uuid}`) to submit or manage their Agent Cards.
+    *   The Agent Developer uses their unique Developer API Key with the authenticated endpoints of the Registry API (`/api/v1/...`) or potentially the Developer Portal UI (`/ui/developer`) to submit or manage their Agent Cards.
-    *   The Registry API verifies the key against stored hashes in its database.
+    *   The Registry API verifies the key against stored hashes.

 ## Key Architectural Principles

-*   **Decentralized Execution:** Agents run independently wherever the developer chooses to host them.
-The AgentVault Registry is **only for discovery metadata**, not for agent execution or proxying A2A communication.
+*   **Decentralized Execution:** Agents run independently.
+The Registry is only for discovery metadata.
-*   **Standardized Interface:** Client-Agent communication relies on the defined [AgentVault A2A Profile v0.2](a2a_profile_v0.2.md) (JSON-RPC/SSE) and the `AgentCard` schema defined by `agentvault.models`.
+*   **Standardized Interface:** Communication relies on the defined [AgentVault A2A Profile v0.2](a2a_profile_v0.2.md) and the `AgentCard` schema.
-*   **Component-Based:** The ecosystem is modular, broken down into logical components (library, CLI, registry, SDK, testing utils) with distinct responsibilities.
+*   **Component-Based:** Logical components (library, CLI, registry, SDK, testing utils) with distinct responsibilities.
-*   **Security Focus:** Emphasis on secure credential management on the client (`KeyManager`), hashed API keys on the registry, HTTPS enforcement for all external communication, and awareness/declaration of TEE capabilities.
+*   **Security Focus:** Secure credential management, hashed keys, HTTPS enforcement, TEE awareness.
-*   **Developer Experience:** The SDK and CLI tools aim to simplify common tasks for both agent developers (building, packaging, registering) and users (discovery, interaction, credential management).
+*   **Developer Experience:** SDK and CLI tools simplify common tasks.